NIKHIL0VERMA/Hacks_and_Tricks_for_Windows/README.md

 * Change `User = "Nikhil Verma"` with your own name or with user name.
 * Save it or Hit ctrl + s.
 * Change the file type with _All file type_.
-* Name it whatever you want with extension of 'vbs'.
+* Name it whatever you want with extension of '.vbs'.
 * Save it to any location you want for example at your Desktop.
 * Now Cut/Copy the script and paste it to startup folder.
 ###### Local startup folder